Conscientious objection: 100 years on

 Attendance at both events is by invitation.

-Quakers' online project, The white feather diaries, serialises the real letters and diaries of conscientious objectors.
+Quakers' online project, The white feather diaries (website no longer available), serialises the real letters and diaries of conscientious objectors.
 Starting on 29 February read a daily extract from the diaries of five COs alive during World War I